IDv4: Aegis

 A governed workflow, end to end.

 Here is what those control points look like in practice — illustrated with a real dispute-remediation flow run against a live Aegis instance.
-DisputeBot-v1 starts with a workload identity, gets the context it needs, gets denied access to records it should not see, pauses on a credit action that needs a human, and lands every step in a tamper-evident audit chain.
+DisputeBot-v1 starts with a workload identity, gets the context it needs, gets denied access to records it should not see, and pauses on a credit action that needs a human — while Aegis preserves audit evidence of every step, each policy decision in a tamper-evident chain.
 This is the current Aegis proof flow, not an aspirational diagram.

 01